matzy-byte/Project-Hermes-Application/README.md

 # Project HERMES
 This repository is for the HERMES Project that creates and visualizes a simulation of a delivery system with robots using public transport.

+## How to run

+1. Run ./bundle/backend/backend.exe and keep it running in the background
+2. Run ./bundle/frontend/ProjectHermesApplication.exe

 ## Getting Started

 This guide shows you  how to setup your local environment to run this application.